-- 1. The eligible basis may be increased for new buildings and rehabilitation to existing buildings that are located in designated QCTs, DDAs, or in 9% HTC developments utilizing the state designated basis boost. - 2.
+- 1. The eligible basis may be increased for new buildings and rehabilitation to existing buildings that are located in designated QCTs, DDAs or in 9% HTC developments utilizing the state designated basis boost.
+See Chapter 2.Q. - 2.
 The cost of the non-low-income residential units in a building is included in eligible basis only if the quality of those units does not exceed the average quality of the low-income units.
 If the cost of a non-low-income unit exceeds the cost of a low-income unit (using the average cost per square foot and assuming the same size) by more than 15%, the entire cost of the non-low-income unit must be excluded from the building's eligible basis.
 If the excess cost is not more than 15%, the owner may make an election to exclude only the excess cost of the non-low-income unit(s) from eligible basis. - 3.
 The cost of depreciable property used in common areas or provided as comparable amenities to all residential units (e.g., carpeting and appliances) is included in determining eligible basis.
-The cost of tenant facilities (e.g., parking, garages, and swimming pools) may be included in eligible basis if there is no separate charge for use of the facilities and they are available to all tenants in the project. - 4.
+The cost of tenant facilities (e.g., parking, garages and swimming pools) may be included in eligible basis if there is no separate charge for use of the facilities and they are available to all tenants in the project. - 4.
 The cost of a community service facility is included in basis only if the building is located in a QCT.
 The eligible basis of that facility must not exceed 25% of the first \$15 million of eligible basis plus 10% of additional basis in the project.
 All community service facilities that are part of the same qualified low-income housing project will be treated as one facility.
-A community service facility is defined as a facility that is part of the qualified low-income housing project designed to serve primarily individuals, including tenants and non-tenants, whose income is 60% or less of area median income.
-Only limited guidance has been issued by the IRS regarding this issue.
-No assurances can be given that additional IRS guidance will not require further adjustments to this QAP and additional reviews of selected developments. - 5.
-Eligible basis is reduced by federal grants, residential rental units that are above the average quality standard of the low-income units, historic rehabilitation credits, and nonresidential rental property.
-Buildings located in areas designated as a QCT, DDA, or developments utilizing the state designated basis boost may be eligible for an increase in allowable basis.
+A community service facility is defined as a facility that is part of the qualified low-income housing project designed to serve primarily individuals, including tenants and non-tenants, whose income is 60% or less of area median income. - 5.
+Eligible basis is reduced by federal grants, residential rental units that are above the average quality standard of the low-income units, historic rehabilitation credits and nonresidential rental property.
+Buildings located in areas designated as a QCT, DDA or developments utilizing the state designated basis boost may qualify for an increase in eligible basis.

-M. Qualified Basis
+L. Qualified Basis

 Qualified basis is the portion of the eligible basis applicable to low-income housing units in a building.
-Qualified basis is the product of a project's eligible basis multiplied by the applicable fraction.
+Qualified basis is the product of a building's eligible basis multiplied by the applicable fraction.

-N. Applicable Fraction
+M. Applicable Fraction